 While financial infrastructure is often abused for crimes and money laundering, with suspicious transactions becoming a social problem, we provide services to prevent fraudulent account creation, the first of their kind in Japan, incorporating a new verification system, where Caulis Inc's system to detect fraudulent access (by spoofing, etc.) is combined with Kansai Transmission and Distribution, Inc's information on electrical power facilities.

-Overview of services leveraging information on electrical power facilities to prevent fraudulent account creation
+Overview of services leveraging information on electrical power facilities to prevent fraudulent account creation investing independently in overseas projects to further boost its earnings.

 Expanding overseas operations